hotmodelsactress.com

 He was nominated for the Golden Globe Awards for Best Actor – Motion Picture Drama and the BAFTA Awards for Best Foreign Actor for his performances in movies:

-A Raisin in the Sun (1961) drama as Walter Lee Younger
+A Raisin in the Sun (1961) - Walter Lee Younger

 He was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his role as Porgy in musical film Porgy and Bess (1959).